 Online Economics Courses

-UConn’s Department of Economics offers a number online economics courses to help you stay on track or get ahead.
-Summer online economics classes are designed to be asynchronous and taught 100% online.
+UConn’s Department of Economics offers a number of online economics courses to help you stay on track or get ahead.
+Summer online economics classes are taught 100% online as asynchronous or synchronous sections.

 Principles of Microeconomics (ECON 1201)